kaliatech/website-kaliatech/content/blogposts/2022/20220311-webxr-tests.md

 the [ES6 module variant](https://doc.babylonjs.com/divingDeeper/developWithBjs/treeShaking) of Babylon, explicit imports, and Vite's tree shaking.

-A simpler WebXR experience can be even smaller, especially if not needing GUI controls.
-Even smaller (<1MB) if not wanting to support higher fidelity WebXR device controller models.
+A simpler WebXR experience can be even smaller, especially if not needing Babylon's GUI modules.
+I believe <1MB if not needing to support loading the higher fidelity WebXR device controller models which are glTF models and textures that get loaded over the Internet from the [WebXR Input Profiles Registry](https://immersive-web.github.io/webxr-input-profiles/) whenever WebXR is initialized.

 ## Aside: Unity vs Unreal